Chatsworth, Los Angeles

 Chatsworth is a suburban neighborhood in Los Angeles, California, in the San Fernando Valley.
 The area around the town was home to Native Americans, who left caves containing rock art.
-Chatsworth was explored and colonized by the Spanish beginning in the 18th century.
+Chatsworth was discovered and settled by the Spanish beginning in the 18th century.
 The land was part of a Spanish land grant, Rancho Ex-Mission San Fernando.
-After the United States took over the land following the Mexican–American War, it was the largest such grant in California.
+After the United States purchased the land following the Mexican–American War, it was the largest such grant in California.
 Chatsworth has seven public and eight private schools.
 There are large open-space and smaller recreational parks as well as a public library and a transportation center.
 Landmarks in the town include the former Chatsworth Reservoir and the Santa Susana Field Laboratory.

 The neighborhood has one of the lowest population densities in Los Angeles and a relatively high income level.
-Chatsworth is the home of the Iverson Movie Ranch, a 500-acre area which was the most filmed movie ranch in history, as more than 2,000 productions used it as a filming location.
+Chatsworth is the home of the Iverson Movie Ranch, a 500-acre (202-hectare) area which was the most filmed movie ranch in history, as more than 2,000 productions used it as a filming location.